danluu/post-mortems/README.md

 [GoCardless](https://gocardless.com/blog/zero-downtime-postgres-migrations-the-hard-parts/).
 All queries on a critical PostgreSQL table were blocked by the combination of an extremely fast database migration and a long-running read query, causing 15 seconds of downtime.

 [Knight Capital](http://pythonsweetness.tumblr.com/post/64740079543/how-to-lose-172222-a-second-for-45-minutes).
 A combination of conflicting deployed versions and re-using a previously used bit caused a $460M loss.

+## Time

+[Azure](https://azure.microsoft.com/en-us/blog/summary-of-windows-azure-service-disruption-on-feb-29th-2012/) Certificates that were valid for one year were created.
+Instead of using an appropriate library, someone wrote code that computed one year to be the current date plus one year.
+On Februrary 29th 2012, this resulted in the creation of certificates with an expiration date of February 29th 2013, which were rejected because of the invalid date.
+This caused an Azure global outage that lasted for most of a day.

+[Linux](https://lkml.org/lkml/2009/1/2/373) Leap second code was called from the timer interrupt handler, which held `xtime_lock`.
+That code did a `printk` to log the leap second. `printk` wakes up `klogd`, which can sometimes try to get the time, which waits on `xtime_lock`, causing a deadlock.

+[Linux](https://lkml.org/lkml/2012/7/1/203) When a leap second occured, CLOCK_REALTIME was rewound by one second.
+This was not done via a mechanism that would update hrtimer base.offset (clock_was_set).
+This meant that when a timer interrupt happened, TIMER_ABSTIME CLOCK_REALTIME timers got expired one second early, including timers set for less than one second.
+This caused applications that used sleep for less than one second in a loop to spinwait without sleeping, causing high load on many systems.
+This caused a large number of web services to go down in 2012.

 ## Uncategorized